 Easier said than done

 Especially if life has dealt you some frustrations, blows, and setbacks, this may seem like an elusive ideal.
 As the saying goes, Life sucks and then you die, right?

 However, what other choices do we have?
 For the vast majority of people, lives of growth, exploration, and zestfulness aren’t simply handed to us.
 We can either pursue such lives or opt out.

 Millennials, this is for you, too

 Of course, those most likely to benefit immediately from these insights are those in their 40s or older.

 But Millennials, take note.
 This stuff isn’t just for those of a preceding generation (or two or three).
 If you want to absorb the wisdom of those ahead of you, grab these opportunities to learn from others.
-As late Boomer, I am deeply appreciative of the lessons shared by folks a generation ahead of me.
-There’s no reason why you cannot do the same.
+Seize them now, and benefit for a long time.

 …to Ronald Gross, The Independent Scholar’s Handbook (1981, 1993 eds.), for pointing me to McLeish’s book.
 I’ll have more say about this remarkable book in a later post, but suffice it to say that it’s a classic that keeps on giving.
 Ron is a defining pioneer in the field of lifelong learning, and his work continues to inform and inspire me.